 BLUE FAIRY: No. He didn't pay me anything.
 He stiffed me.
 Of course I did it for the money.
 The money he promised me, I would have turned myself into a little wooden boy.
 I should have known—some carpenter, rolling in that kind of dough?
 Blinded by dollar signs, baby.
 I was laid up for a week recovering from that little bit of magic, thought it was all worth it.

 BLUE FAIRY: I believe you boys call it "accessory."
 Can't get these manicured hands dirty.

 DET EVANS: There are laws, you know, even for your kind.
 You won't get away with this.
 They'll take you out.

 BLUE FAIRY: They'll have to shoot me out of the sky like a Soviet plane.
 Bibbity-bobbity-boo.

-She exhales a puff of smoke, and suddenly, Det.
-Evans is surrounded by smoke that coalesces around him.
+She exhales a puff of smoke, and suddenly, DET Evans is surrounded by smoke coalescing around him.
 The smoke clears and he is handcuffed to the chair.